chenxz1111/RareBench/README.md

 Meanwhile, we have compiled the largest open-source dataset on rare disease patients, establishing a benchmark for future studies in this domain.
 To facilitate differential diagnosis of rare diseases, we develop a dynamic few-shot prompt methodology, leveraging a comprehensive rare disease knowledge graph synthesized from multiple knowledge bases, significantly enhancing LLMs’ diagnos- tic performance.
 Moreover, we present an exhaustive comparative study of GPT-4’s diagnostic capabilities against those of specialist physicians.
 Our experimental findings underscore the promising potential of integrating LLMs into the clinical diagnostic process for rare diseases.

-## ⚙️ How to evaluate on LongBench
+## ⚙️ How to evaluate on RareBench

 #### Load Data